 The recent results from the optimization program are very positive and will be used to finalize the flow sheet for the pilot plant program.
-The pilot plant program will produce enough material to proceed with a flotation or other suitable beneficiation methods aimed at increasing the grade of the tantalite concentrate.
+The pilot plant program will produce enough material to proceed with flotation or another suitable beneficiation method aimed at increasing the grade of the tantalite concentrate.

-On May 14, 2014, the Company announced that it has started shipping samples of lithium concentrate to a number of users for analysis and validation of the product specifications.
+On May 14, 2014, the Company announced that it had started shipping samples of lithium concentrate to a number of users for analysis and validation of the product specifications.
 The concentrate samples have a low iron content, which is specifically required by certain users.
 Validation of the Rose project material by some of the largest consumers of lithium concentrate with low iron content is part of the process of setting up long-term off-take contracts.
-Concurrently, the Critical Elements Corporation team will launch a program over the coming months to produce a number of lithium carbonate samples.
-These samples will be shipped to battery manufacturers that the Company met with in the past year, for specification analysis and validation.